Adamh1990/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

 2. Explain the difference between a callback and a higher order function.
+A higher order function takes another function as an argument, a callback is passed into a function to be referred to later

 3. What is closure?
+Grants access outside its own scope to other functions

 4. Describe the four rules of the 'this' keyword.